-ALTERNATIVE TREATMENTS
+ALTERNATIVE TREATMENT

-Placement of permanent breast implant following tissue expansion is an elective surgical operation.
-Alternative treatment would consist of not undergoing the placement of a permanent implant, the use of external breast prostheses or padding, or the transfer of other body tissues to complete the breast reconstruction process.
-Risks and potential complications are also associated with alternative surgical forms of treatment.
+Augmentation mammaplasty with silicone gel-filled implants is an elective surgical operation.
+Alternative treatment would consist of not undergoing the surgical procedure or use of external breast prostheses or padding, saline-filled implants, or the transfer of other body tissues to enlarge/rebuild breast size.
+Risks and potential complications are associated with alternative surgical forms of treatment.